-I’ve written before about my formerly rocky relationship with my pre-baby body, and how it was the astonishing task of growing a human and then feeding him with my own body that finally allowed me to respect and appreciate my former enemy for everything it is.
 I learned to listen to my body and take care of myself in a way that never mattered to me before.
 And not only am I glad that I didn't spend another 10 years clouding my brain with preoccupations that simply don't matter, but I also credit my younger age for allowing my body to bounce back better than I had imagined.
 (But to be fair, I imagined the worst.)